 - Legal Systems

 - Business Systems

 Students pursuing a business concentration may also be able to pursue a specialization.
 These courses highlight a specific aspect of business that may require additional unique skills and knowledge.
-During your program, you could possibly flesh out your studies with some of the following.
+During your online or campus program, you could possibly flesh out your studies with some of the following.

 - International Business